9 Majestic Waterfalls in Mexico To Visit (+ Map!)

 Nestled deep inside the forests of Chiapas, El Chiflon is one of the most beautiful waterfalls in Mexico and a must-see when visiting Chiapas.

-This chain of five waterfalls is home of some of the brightest turquoise water we have ever seen, and the combination of the brightly colored water and deep green of the forest makes for an incredibly majestic combination.
+This chain of five waterfalls is home to some of the brightest turquoise water we have ever seen, and the combination of the brightly colored water and the deep green of the forest makes for an incredibly majestic combination.

 The tallest waterfall at El Chiflon, nicknamed the Bridal Veil, naturally commands the most attention–but the smaller waterfalls are stunning as well.